runtimeverification/kontrol/docs/state-diff/README.md

 ### 🏃 Run the recording 🏃

-Run your function containing the initial set up of your proofs (`counterBed` or `counterBedNamed` in our [example](./test/kontrol/state-diff/proof-initialization.sol)) with
+Run your function containing the initial set up of your proofs (`counterBed` or `counterBedNamed` in our [example](./test/kontrol/state-diff/proof-initialization.sol)) with the following command:
 ```
 forge script state-diff/proof-initialization.sol:CounterBed --sig counterBed --ffi
 ```